 Step 4: Include legal boilerplate

 A contract needs language stating that the contract is complete and that it supersedes prior discussions between parties.
-This will prevent employers from being held responsible for any implied contracts they may have inadvertently offered while discussing the job and benefits before the contract was signed.
+This will prevent employers from being responsible for any implied contracts they may have inadvertently offered while discussing the job and benefits before signing the contract.